elfeshawy17/Route-Scheduling-System/README.md

 ---

-## 🧠 System Logic & Assumptions
+## 🧠 Assumptions Made

-### 📊 Data Structure Design
-- **Driver Profiles**: Name, license type, and real-time availability status
-- **Route Definitions**: Start/end locations, distance metrics, and flexible time estimation
-- **Schedule Management**: Comprehensive linking system with automated status tracking

-### 🤖 Business Intelligence
-- **Smart Assignment**: First-available driver gets automatically assigned to new routes
+- **Driver Assignment**: The first available driver is automatically assigned to a new route when created.
-- **Availability Management**: Drivers become unavailable during active routes
+- **Availability Management**: Drivers become unavailable during active schedules and are restored to available once the schedule ends.
-- **Auto-Completion**: System automatically completes expired schedules
+- **Auto-Completion**: A background cron job runs every minute to automatically mark expired schedules as completed.
-- **Fallback Handling**: Routes without available drivers are marked as "unassigned"
+- **Unassigned Routes**: If no drivers are available, the route is created but marked as unassigned.

-### 💡 System Behavior
-- **Time Format Flexibility**: Supports natural language like `"2 hours 30 mins"`, `"45 mins"`, `"1 hour"`
+- **Time Formats**: Supports natural language inputs like "2 hours 30 mins", "45 mins", or "1 hour".
-- **Pagination Defaults**: 4 items per page with customizable limits
+- **Pagination Defaults**: API endpoints return 4 items per page by default, with a customizable limit query parameter.
-- **Background Processing**: Cron job runs every minute for schedule maintenance
-- **Resilient Architecture**: Database connectivity is validated before critical operations

-### 🛡️ Error Handling Strategy
-- **404 Management**: Graceful handling of non-existent resources
-- **Validation Feedback**: Detailed, field-specific error messages
-- **Connection Resilience**: Comprehensive database failure logging
-- **Process Stability**: Cron job failures are isolated and logged without system crashes

-### 🔐 Security Considerations
-- **Environment Protection**: `.env` file excluded from git repository
-- **Production Readiness**: Environment variables designed for secure deployment
-- **Database Security**: Production configurations should include authentication
-- **Sensitive Data**: No hardcoded credentials or sensitive information
+---

+## 🌟 Features Implemented

+### 🚦 Core Functionality
+- **Driver Management**: Add drivers with license validation and real-time availability tracking.
+- **Route Planning**: Create routes with automatic optimal driver assignment.
+- **Dynamic Scheduling**: Track active, completed, and unassigned schedules in real time.
+- **Driver History**: View detailed driver performance and schedule history with pagination.
+- **Auto-Completion Engine**: Automated schedule completion and driver availability restoration via cron job.

+### 🔧 Technical Features
+- **Robust Data Validation** using Joi schemas.
+- **Comprehensive Error Handling** with clear, field-specific messages.
+- **Pagination & Filtering** for efficient data retrieval.
+- **RESTful API Architecture** following modern Node.js best practices.

 ---